faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/leonard_arrington_and_real_history.md

 Arrington viewed the September 6 excommunications as "blaming the messenger".
 From [his journal](https://www.sltrib.com/religion/2018/05/09/new-collection-of-leonard-arringtons-vast-journals-shows-battles-the-mormon-historian-had-with-lds-leaders-over-telling-the-truth-about-the-churchs-past/):

 > These excommunications are the worst examples of blaming the messenger for the message.
 What a perversion of apostasy, to regard as apostates individuals who are … loyal and believing.

+### "not seen fit to publish these diaries"

+In his [1966 Dialogue article on scholarly studies of Mormonism](https://www.jstor.org/stable/45223725), he commented:

+> ...
+It is unfortunate for the cause of Mormon history that the Church Historian's Library, which is in the possession of virtually all of the diaries of leading Mormons, has not seen fit to publish these diaries or to permit qualified historians to use them without restriction.
+One result has been that “Mormons” have become known essentially through the lives and characters of some of their most notorious adherents — i.e., Porter Rockwell, John D. Lee, and Hosea Stout[38] — rather than through such “mainstream” leaders as Brigham Young, John Taylor, Wilford Woodruff, George Q. Cannon, Joseph F. Smith, and David O. McKay.
+Even Brigham Young, recognized universally as one of America’s great colonizers, has no satisfactory biography.

 ### More